 Shower valve replacement doesn’t have to be painful.

-Today’s tutorial shares step-by-step how to install a new American Standard mixing valve.
+Today’s tutorial shares tips for how to install a new Delta mixing valve in a bathtub.

-You’ll see how to solder copper to the brass valve and how to use PEX to make this project a lot easier.
+You’ll see how to use PEX B to make this project a lot easier.

 Shower Valve Replacement Supplies